Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 Impacts

-Reduces how long users engage during early sessions (lower activation and retention).
+This also reduces how long users engage during early sessions (lower activation and retention).

 New or light users are less likely to engage, explore, or convert to paid plans.